Rihanna: Live in Concert

 Rihanna: Live in Concert Tour was the debut concert tour by Barbadian recording artist Rihanna.
-Taking place during the summer of 2006, the tour supported both her debut studio album Music of the Sun and her second studio album A Girl like Me and traveled across North America.
-During the final leg in North America, Rihanna served as the opening act for the Black Eyed Peas' Monkey Business Tour.
+The tour took place during the summer of 2006, supporting both her debut studio album Music of the Sun and her second studio album A Girl like Me.
+It traveled across North America.
+During the final North American leg, Rihanna served as the opening act for the Black Eyed Peas' Monkey Business Tour.